 This site is loaded with curriculum materials that are designed to empower children of various ages to think critically, behave safely, and participate responsibly in our digital world.

-3. Check out Digital Compass and Digital Bytes.
+3. Check out Digital Compass.

 Digital Compass is a great site for children to learn the fundamentals of digital citizenship.
 It hosts a range of choose-your-own-adventure interactive experiences geared toward grades 6-9.
 Your children can explore digital dilemmas, make good or bad decisions and try out possible solutions through stories and mini-games – all without risking real-world consequences.
-Digital Bytes is a website dedicated to teaching children how to explore and influence the digital world they live in.

 5. Have a look at some safe YouTube channels.